 Have you already registered as a voter in the Philippines?
 Usually, we overlook voter’s registration if we’re too busy to find time for it.

-But it quite easy and takes just an hour or two— just keep away from doing it on the final day of registration when local Commission on Elections (COMELEC) offices get jampacked with last-minute registrants.
+But it quite easy and takes just an hour or two— just keep away from doing it on the last day of registration when local Commission on Elections (COMELEC) offices get jampacked with last-minute registrants.

 We’ll give you here the information that you need to help you through voter registration in the Philippines.